top of page

 The hotel also has a remarkable art collection, with over 6,000 pieces spanning centuries.
 From rooms dedicated to historical figures to contemporary "Street Art" spaces.
 Unfortunately, Le Negresco is only open to guests, and during my single attempt to enter, I was politely escorted out.

-As I was admiring the iconic hotel, I received a message from my friend letting me know she had finished her class.
-Without hesitation, I left the bike at the station and headed to meet up with her for dinner, bringing with me the flowers that had luckily survived the day!
+I left the bike at the station and headed to meet up with her for dinner, bringing with me the flowers that had luckily survived the day!

 Back at my friend's house, I noticed the vintage vase I had bought her five years ago.
 It seemed like the perfect spot for the flowers.
 The next morning, we enjoyed a lovely breakfast with the flowers decorating the table and the sun shining through the window!